italomandara/CXPatcher/README.md

 ## Troubleshoting

-**my env var doesn't work anymore or can't enable disable fast math**: use the env variable `CXPATCHER_SKIP_NTDLLHACKS=1` and then any env var should work as usual
+**my env var doesn't work anymore or can't enable/disable fast math**: use the env variable `CXPATCHER_SKIP_NTDLLHACKS=1` and then any env var should work as usual

 ## Color profiles for UE4 games: